-During the Orientation session, students will be introduced to the various technology services and tools they will use throughout their program.
+During New Student Orientation, students will be introduced to the various technology services and tools they will use throughout their program.
+Just-in-time resources (such as quick-start guides) will be provided.

-If students need personalized help, they should contact the iDesk by phone (617.745.3850), email (ask.a.librarian@enc.edu), or in person (the office is located in the ENC Learning Commons/Nease Library).
+If students need personalized help, they should contact the iDesk by phone (617.745.3850) or email (ask.a.librarian@enc.edu).

-7.03 THE CENTER FOR ACADEMIC SUCCESS
+7.03 THE CENTER FOR STUDENT ENRICHMENT (CSE)